angie0120/aws-security-hub-audit-ready-excel-reports/README.md

 # AWS Security Hub Audit-Ready Excel Reports

-Automates AWS Security Hub findings into audit-ready Excel reports with summary dashboards, and KPIs for GRC teams and auditors.
+Automates AWS Security Hub findings into audit-ready Excel reports with executive dashboards for GRC and audit teams.

 ---

 ## About this project

-This project demonstrates how GRC engineers can bridge the gap between automated security findings and audit teams’ preferred workflows.
+This project shows how GRC engineers can bridge the gap between automated AWS findings and audit workflows.

-The AWS Security Hub Excel Reporting tool automatically collects security findings, transforms them into structured Excel workbooks, and provides:
+It collects AWS Security Hub findings, structures them into Excel workbooks, and provides:
-- Detailed summaries of findings
+- Summarized findings by severity and compliance status
-- Severity and compliance status dashboards
+- Detailed evidence sheets for audit teams
-- Executive-ready KPI summaries for audit reporting
+- Executive-ready KPI dashboards

 **Why this matters**:
-Audit teams rely on Excel for accessibility, offline use, and analysis.
-This project demonstrates a scalable way for GRC teams to automate Security Hub reporting while delivering familiar, actionable outputs to auditors.
+Audit and compliance teams often prefer Excel for offline use, filtering, and recordkeeping.

 ---